megaluck/documentation/docs/introduction/08-Car-registry-tutorial.rst

 Extend API by creating new transactions Car creation transaction and Car sell Order transaction
 ***********************************************************************************************

-For our purpose we need to define two transaction  Car creation transaction and Car sell Order transaction  so according custom API extension manual we shall do next:
+For our purpose we need to define two transaction's, a Car creation transaction and a Car sell Order transaction according to the custom API extensionas below:

 a) Create a new class CarApi which extends ApplicationApiGroup class, add that new class to Route by it in SimpleAppModule, like described in Custom API manual.
 In our case it is done in CarRegistryAppModule by